codingneverends/Project_VQA/Papers/SecondSet/Readme.md

 Achives state-of-art result of 3 VQA-Med(ImageCLEF2018,ImageCLEF2019,VQA-RAD) datasets..main metric score excees by 0.2%,1.4%,1.1%

+In  the  first  branch  of  the  BPI-MVQA  model,  image  features  and  text  features  are  simply  connected  and  then  input  into  the  transformer  structure  model, which  indicates  that  we  still  lack  adequate  multi-modal  feature  fusion

 # Hybrid deep learning model for answering visual medical questions

 The classification of medical questions based on a BERT model